anjalijuyal1/anjali-juyal-portfolio/chocolate-sales/README.md

 ---

-## 🖼️ Sample Visuals (Optional)

-> 💡 You can drag and drop screenshots into this README using GitHub's UI to make it visual.

----

 ## 📈 How to View or Use This

 1. Download and open `Chocolate Sales Report.pbix` using Power BI Desktop.